agentmodels/agentmodels.org/chapters/3c-pomdp.md

 ~~~~

 ### Bandits with stochastic observations
-The bandit problem above is especially simple because pulling an arm *deterministically* results in a prize (which the agent directly observes).
+The Bandit problem above is especially simple because pulling an arm *deterministically* results in a prize (which the agent directly observes).
 So there is a fixed, finite number of beliefs about the `armToPrize` mapping that the agent can have.
 This number depends on the number of arms but not on the number of trials.
-[TODO: exact complexity of the two-arm case?
-Show our code achieves it.]

-We can generalize this bandit problem to the more standard *stochastic* multi-arm bandits.
+We can generalize this IRL Bandit problem to *stochastic* multi-arm bandits.
 In this case, pulling an arm yields a distribution on prizes and the agent does not know the distribution.
-In the example below, we suppose that there are only two prizes "zero" and "one" which yield utilities 0 and 1.
-Each arm $$i$$ yields the prize "one" with probability $$p_i$$ and "zero" with probability $$1-p_i$$.
-This is known as *binary* or *Bernoulli* bandits and has been studied extensively (refp:kaelbling1996reinforcement -- kaelbling, littman, moore 1996 reinforcement learning).
+We discuss stochastic IRL Bandits later.
+For now, we consider the special case where the prizes are simply numerical rewards.
+Concretely, each arm $$i$$ yields the prize "one" with probability $$p_i$$ and "zero" with probability $$1-p_i$$.
+This is known as *binary* or *Bernoulli* bandits and has been studied extensively refp:kaelbling1996reinforcement )kaelbling, littman, moore 1996 reinforcement learning).
 In this problem, the number of possible beliefs about $$p_i$$ will increase with the number of trials.
-More generally, this problem takes time exponential in the number of trials.
-[Show our code has this property -- maybe add some more detail or references.]
+More generally, this problem takes time exponential in the number of trials and arms [TODO be more precise here and ideally cite the relevant page of the papers].

 The structure of the Bandit problems and the agent's prior beliefs about each arm is shown Figure 3.
-TODO: add figure.
-OE still needs to finalize whether example will have prizes chocolate and champagne or zero and one.

 <img src="/assets/img/3c-stochastic-bandit.png" alt="diagram" style="width: 600px;"/>